‘Bold And The Beautiful’ Recap For Monday, November 4: Hope’s Plan Backfires

 In the meantime, Thomas was trying to get into Hope’s pants.
 He taunted the blonde by saying that there was a possibility that he would take Douglas Forrester (Henry Joseph Samiri) to Forrester International.
 If she gave him a reason to stay, they could raise Douglas together.

 However, Hope let Thomas know that she was already with Liam Spencer (Scott Clifton).
 Thomas insisted that unless Hope changed her plans to be with him, they would not be able to co-parent Douglas.
-Thomas then forced Hope for a hug, before encouraging her to bring the adoption papers the next time that she came.
+Thomas then pulled Hope in for a hug before encouraging her to bring the adoption papers the next time that she came.

 Liam hesitates when he discovers that Steffy has begun dating again.
 WATCH FULL EPISODE: https://t.co/WxdACcvKxN #BoldandBeautiful pic.twitter.com/mvS7hDj0TA